 Financial metrics, such as our debt service coverage ratio and days liquidity ratio are important because they indicate our ability to meet our financial obligations as a business.
 Financial metrics are comparable across other utilities and are used by credit rating agencies as part of their rating process when they evaluate us.
-Some rating agencies have more stringent requirements than others and we adjust our calculations to exceed minimum levels.
+Some rating agencies have more stringent requirements than others and we adjust our calculations to be better than the minimum levels.
 We target metrics that help keep us in the AA rating category.

-These ratings are important when we issue bonds to help pay for capital project spending.
-Investors buy Tacoma Power bonds and the ratings are an indication of the likelihood that we can make payments on those bonds over a period of up to 30 years.
+We use these ratings when we issue bonds to help pay for capital improvements.
+Investors buy Tacoma Power bonds and we pay those bonds back over a period of up to 30 years.
 (See our existing debt repayment profile on page 54.)
 To get the best interest rates possible when we issue bonds, we must maintain healthy financial metrics.
 Our credit rating impacts the interest rates paid on borrowed funds.
 As a result, the better our credit rating, the less we will likely pay when we issue debt.
 Being financially healthy, like we currently are, benefits customers and provides flexibility to address unexpected challenges.